ansgarwiechers/vbsdoc/README.txt

 I also tried doxygen [2] by adapting Basti Grembowietz' Visual Basic doxygen filter.
 However, doxygen does a lot of things I don't actually need, and I didn't manage to make it do some of the things I do need.
 Thus I ended up writing my own VBScript documentation generator.
+Enjoy.

 Copyright